thomas-young-2013/open-box/docs/en/installation/installation_guide.md

 To install SWIG, please refer to [SWIG Installation Guide](./install_swig.md)

-Make sure to install SWIG correctly before you install OpenBox.
+Make sure that SWIG is installed correctly installing OpenBox.

 ## 2 Install OpenBox

 ### 2.1 Installation from PyPI

-To install OpenBox from PyPI:
+To install OpenBox from PyPI, simply run the following command:

 ```bash
 pip install openbox